jasonkradams/real-staging-ai/docs/local_development.md

 # Local Development Setup

-This guide provides instructions on how to set up the Virtual Staging AI project for local development.
+This guide provides instructions on how to set up the Real Staging AI project for local development.

 ## Prerequisites